kili-technology/kili-python-sdk/docs/cli_getting_started.md

   ```

 !!! info
-    While launching commands, you can also inform you API key through the `--api-key` option.
-If have set your `KILI_API_KEY` environement variable and provide an API key through the `--api-key` option, it will used the one from the command's option.
+    While launching commands, you can also provide you API key through the `--api-key` option.
+If have set your `KILI_API_KEY` environment variable and provide an API key through the `--api-key` option, it will use the one passed as an option.

 ## Usage